 - Sargento: Sgt.

 - Universidade: Univ. (must be followed by the name of the university: da Califórnia.
-Never use alone.)
+Do not use it alone.)

 - Acronyms should be written without periods between letters: BBC, CIA, EUA, RU

 I.2.
 Character Limitation

 - Do not translate proper names (e.g. Peter, Suzanne), unless Netflix provides approved translations.

 - Nicknames should only be translated if they convey a specific meaning.

 - Use language-specific translations for historical/mythical characters (e.g. Santa Claus).

 Always use accents and diacritics in names and proper nouns from Romance languages where their use is seen in official sources, or in the source text for fictional names.
 For example, Spanish names such as Mónica Naranjo should retain their diacritics.
 As an exception, if the name can be confused with another word in Brazilian Portuguese, such as “Valeria” which could be read as a verb, please add diacritics to disambiguate: “Valéria.”

 Any proper names which have lost the use of accents due to cultural reasons (e.g. Jennifer Lopez) do not need to have them added.
 This is particularly relevant for unscripted titles.

 Do not add foreign names and terms in the KNP that may read or sound unintentionally offensive or awkward in Brazilian Portuguese.
 In such cases, transliterate non-Latin scripts (e.g. in Korean content) with a similar name or term, e.g. Use “Mi-Cho” instead of “Mi-Jo”.